Loyalty (Shostakovich)

 Loyalty (Верность; also translated as Faith, Truth, Correctness, Faithfulness, or Fidelity), Op.
 136 is a cycle of eight ballads for men's chorus a capella composed by Dmitri Shostakovich based upon texts by Yevgeny Dolmatovsky.
 It was composed in commemoration of the centennial of Vladimir Lenin's birth in 1970.

 Shostakovich had contemplated composing a vocal work in tribute to Lenin as early as 1968; by 1969, he announced that he was envisioning a work in oratorio form.
 A visit to a mass song event in the Estonian SSR that same year helped him to settle on composing Loyalty as an a capella work for men's chorus.
 He composed it for and dedicated it to choral conductor Gustav Ernesaks, but did not inform him about the work until after it was completed.

-Sources conflict as to when and where Loyalty was completed.
-It was premiered in Tallinn, Estonian SSR on December 5, 1970, with Ernesaks conducting.
+Sources conflict as to when and where Shostakovich began Loyalty, but the score was completed on February 13, 1970.
+It was premiered in Tallinn, Estonian SSR on December 5 sung by the Estonian SSR State Academic Male Choir conducted by Ernesaks.
 The work was received warmly in the Soviet Union, but has been mostly ignored and derided elsewhere.

 Background

+Compositions for a cappella chorus were rare in Shostakovich's work.
+He said in a 1951 interview with Vechernyaya Moskva that his first such composition, numbers in film scores notwithstanding, was the Ten Poems on Texts by Revolutionary Poets from 1950, which developed his interest to continue writing for choirs.

 Shostakovich had begun to contemplate composing a work to commemorate the centennial of Lenin's birth as early as December 1968.
 In a speech he gave at the Fourth All-Union Congress of Composers, he closed by saying:

-"It is the duty of all Soviet composers to celebrate this anniversary with dignity.
-And the best gift for the anniversary will be new beautiful works lauding the image of the beloved leader, the greatness of the achievements of the Soviet people building communism."
+It is the duty of all Soviet composers to celebrate this anniversary with dignity.
+And the best gift for the anniversary will be new beautiful works lauding the image of the beloved leader, the greatness of the achievements of the Soviet people building communism.

 In April 1969, Shostakovich announced that he had begun to work on an oratorio.
 In July of that same year, he visited Estonia and attended the XVII Estonian Song Festival, which closed with a rendition led by Gustav Ernesaks of his setting of Lydia Koidula's "Mu isamaa on minu arm".
-The performance, which was sung by a choir of children and adults that numbered over 30,000 singers, impressed the composer.
+The performance, which was sung by a choir of children and adults that numbered over 30,000 singers, impressed the composer, who had known Ernesaks since March 1943.
+After the performance, Shostakovich kept a booklet commemorating the 25th anniversary of the Estonian SSR State Academic Male Choir, which Ernesaks founded.